The Prost80 Initiative: Virtual Fundraising Ideas you could do in 80 days, hours, minutes or seconds!

 You can also find dedicated practical information on planning a trip to a walking route such as what’s open nearby, and other questions you might have on safety measures to keep you safe from Covid-19 on your trip.

-Our supporters Sarah and Gerry completed the Virtual Great North Run in aid of Prostate Scotland.
-The Great North Run is the world’s biggest Half Marathon and this year was replaced with the Virtual Great North Run.
-Sarah and Gerry chose a 13.1 mile coastal route along the Firth of Clyde which took them from Greenock Esplanade to Lunderston Bay and back, and tracked their achievement with a running app.
+- Sarah and Gerry completed the Virtual Great North Run in September.
+The Great North Run is the world’s biggest Half Marathon and in 2020 was replaced with the Virtual Great North Run.
+Sarah and Gerry chose a 13.1 mile coastal route along the Firth of Clyde, and tracked their achievement with a running app.
+Head to our events page for the latest virtual running challenge from the organisers of the Great North Run.

-We’re delighted to have had five solo cyclists take up sponsored cycle challenges in aid of our work this year.
-Their combined efforts have raised £9,137.95 including Gift Aid in aid of our work!
+We’re delighted to have had five solo cyclists take up sponsored cycle challenges in aid of our work in 2020.
+Their combined efforts have raised £9,336.33 including Gift Aid in aid of our work!

 - Hazel set herself the Prost8 14 day cycling challenge around Moray